Panagiotis92/block-management-local-deployment/README.md

-# Block Management Platform
+# Block Management

 ### Description

-A platform for managing block expenses.
+A platform for managing blocks (flats, owners, tenants, expenses).

 #### User Roles:
 * **Admin:** As an *Admin* you can add *Block*, *Flat*, *Tenants*, *Owners*, *Multipliers*, *Managers*, *Viewers*, *Manager Periods*